Jennifer Newstead Sells 250 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) VP Jennifer Newstead sold 250 shares of the stock in a transaction dated Tuesday, July 20th.
-The shares were sold at an average price of $338.80, for a total value of $84,700.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Facebook, Inc. (NASDAQ:FB) VP Jennifer Newstead sold 250 shares of Facebook stock in a transaction dated Tuesday, July 27th.
+The shares were sold at an average price of $371.91, for a total value of $92,977.50.
+Following the completion of the transaction, the vice president now directly owns 7,390 shares of the company’s stock, valued at $2,748,414.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Jennifer Newstead also recently made the following trade(s):